aws/aws-iot-device-sdk-python-v2/documents/MIGRATION_GUIDE.md

 remote operations that can be sent to and run on one or more devices connected to AWS IoT.

-The v2 SDK supports Jobs service as well, but with completely different API.
+The v2 SDK Jobs service APIs are completely different than the v1 SDK APIs.
 The Jobs service client provides API similar to API provided by [Client for Device Shadow Service](#client-for-device-shadow-service).
 First, you subscribe to special topics to get data and feedback from a service.
 The service client provides API for that.
 After subscribing to all the required topics,